 Spring means spring container gardening.
 I like to say, if it grows in the ground it will grow in a container.
 This week making Cincinnati gardening simple, we are answering your spring container gardening questions.

 It’s simple.
 Click here for our tips.

 “When should I bring the planters that have been overwintering inside back outside?”

 Right away!
 You want to keep them there over the winter to protect the plants in the pots.
 Now, bring them back outside to begin re-growing as if they had been planted in the ground.

 “What will reduce the watering of my container garden?”

 There are a couple of things you can use:

-- “Soil Moist” is a lifesaver for container gardeners.
+- “Soil Moist” is a lifesaver for spring container gardening.
 The small polymers (mixed into the potting soil) absorb water and swell up to 20 times or more their original size.
 When the soil dries out, they release water back into the soil which helps cut down on your watering.
 I like to mix it into the bottom 4/5 of the potting soil, and then add the rest of the potting soil without it.
 That keeps it lower into the soil and gets plants to root deeper.
 Please read the label before using it.
 Note: You can add this to existing planters by taking a pencil, poking it down into the soil, and creating several cores.
 Then sprinkle in a few Soil Moist crystals, and fill back in.

 - Coir (coconut coir) to your potting mix.
 It has excellent moisture-holding abilities as well.
 You’ll find it showing up in many potting mixes today, like our ‘Waterhold’ mix.